 Now, this will do fine for everyday use as long as you’re staying indoors, in dimmer environments.
 It won’t suffice in brighter places though, or for anyone used with better quality panels.

-The updated GL63 9SDK is still available with these two-panel options, no longer ships with this panel, but an improved quality, brighter and faster 144Hz option, which puts the GL63 on par with its direct competitors like the Acer Nitro 5, Lenovo legion Y540 or the Asus TUF FX505 lineup.
+The updated GL63 9SDK is still available with these two-panel options, no longer ships with this panel, but an improved quality, brighter and faster 144Hz option, which puts the GL63 on par with its direct competitors like the Acer Nitro 5 or the Lenovo Legion Y540.

 Hardware and performance